dcramer/mangodb/README.rst

 First and foremost, I have to thank 10gen for creating one of the greatest databases ever.
 Without their amazing marketing team, and their top notch product, we would not be able to build many of the great products on the web.

-.. note:: If you use this you are an idiot.